-Military Helicopter & Airplane Crashes
+Military Helicopter & Airplane Crash Lawyers

-Kreindler is a leader in handling military aircraft accident claims.
+Kreindler is an aviation accident litigation leader in handling military aircraft accident claims.
 Helicopter crash litigation is quite complex, and the legal options for victims of military helicopter crashes could be limited.
 The federal government cannot be sued for damages related to a naval jet crash or an army helicopter accident where the pilot was on active service in any branch of the armed forces.
 Federal law in the form of Government Contractor Defense may also protect contractors providing aircraft, components, or maintenance services to the military against liability.

 We have successfully opposed the government contractor defense in a series of cases and obtained recoveries for our clients.